-What your organization needs to know about the 2020 AHA CPR Guidelines
+What your organization needs to know about the 2020 AHA / ILCOR CPR Guidelines

-At ProTrainings, we’re committed to delivering the best CPR training and we’re equally committed to helping you stay up-to-date on all things CPR, including American Heart Association CPR guidelines.
+At ProTrainings, we’re committed to delivering the best CPR training and we’re equally committed to helping you stay up-to-date on all things CPR, including updates from ILCOR, the international scientific body that develops resuscitation guidelines (re-published by the American Heart Association in its role as the U.S. liaison to ILCOR).
 It’s just one way we help you ensure your organization’s training program meets all compliance requirements.

 #1 – SELF-PACED TRAINING

 The Guidance: Self-paced courses – such as that offered online – with or without hands-on manikin training, is now recommended for lay rescuers when in-person training is not available.

 The Benefit: This 2020 update supports expanded access to quality CPR training.
 The AHA has long accepted video-based training as compliant with all aspects of CPR training but now, with this more direct recommendation, we look forward to more people receiving CPR certification.

 In this update, the AHA cited studies that indicate “self-instruction or video-based instruction is as effective as instructor-led training for lay rescuer CPR training.”

 The Guidance: CPR courses that encourage students to practice their learnings and be tested on those learnings to gauge progress and mastery of the topic are recommended by ILCOR and the AHA.

 The Benefit: The old adage “practice makes perfect” rings through in the new AHA / ILCOR CPR guidelines.
 CPR training that incorporates learning techniques that reinforce concepts and measure against those may improve a person’s ability to learn and retain material, making them more likely to be able to respond properly in an emergency.

 One example of this in action may be the hands-on training with manikins after completing an online CPR course.